1on1pt/CMS_Home_Health_Compare_January_2023_Refresh_Analysis/README.md

 ![ps_sr_corr_heatmap](https://user-images.githubusercontent.com/94148420/221435052-3db566d2-7574-4562-a811-84f1a9879ca1.png)

-Here is how the four measures correlated with the overall patient survey star rating:
+This is how the four measures correlated with the overall patient survey star rating:

 1. Star Rating for Care of Patients (0.84)
 2. Star Rating for Communication Between Provider and Patients (0.83)